Tengku Qayyum

-Tengku Qayyum Ubaidillah Bin Tengku Ahmad (born 5 March 1986 in Seremban, Negeri Sembilan) is a Malaysian footballer who plays as a left back for KSR SAINS.
+Tengku Qayyum Ubaidillah Bin Tengku Ahmad (born 5 March 1986) is a Malaysian footballer who plays as a left back for KSR SAINS.

 Born and raised in Seremban, in the state of Negeri Sembilan, Qayyum began his professional career with Negeri Sembilan youth team.
 He later was promoted to first team in 2007.
 Qayyum was a member of the Malaysia U20 at the 2004 AFC Youth Championship.

 Club career

 Sime Darby

 On 18 December 2014, it was announced that Qayyum signed a contract and will represent the club for 2015 season.
 On 7 February 2015, Qayyum made his league debut for Sime Darby in a 2–0 defeat to Perak at Perak Stadium, Ipoh.
 Qayyum captained the club to win the 2017 FAM League and was promoted to Malaysia Premier League.
 However, later the club withdraw from Malaysian football.

 Kelantan

 On 6 December 2017, Qayyum signed a one-year contract with Kelantan.